Geometric ergodicity of trans-dimensional Markov chain Monte Carlo algorithms: Introduction

 Previously, Markov chain decomposition has found its use in important problems like simulated and parallel tempering.
-See, e.g., \cite{madras2002markov, ge2018simulated,woodard2009conditions}.
-Loosely speaking, this technique can be used to analyze a Markov chain whose state space can be partitioned into subsets such that, within each subset, the Markov chain's behavior is easy to analyze.
-It was originally developed for reversible Markov chains, especially those with positive semi-definite Markov operators.
+See, e.g., \cite{madras2002markov, woodard2009conditions, ge2018simulated}.
+This technique can be used to analyze a Markov chain whose state space can be partitioned into subsets such that, within each subset, the Markov chain's behavior is easy to analyze.
+It was originally developed for reversible Markov chains.
 The current work provides an extended version of the technique, given in Lemma~\ref{lem:decomposition}, that can deal with some important non-reversible chains.

-While $L^2$ geometric convergence guarantees geometric ergodicity in an almost sure sense, it does not ensure Harris ergodicity, i.e., Harris recurrence in addition to aperirodicity and $\varphi$-irreducibility.
-Many theoretical results for Markov chain samples, such as the law of large numbers and the central limit theorem, are typically stated when assuming Harris ergodicity. \cite{roberts2006harris} provided some useful conditions that lead to Harris recurrence in trans-dimensional settings.
-However, these conditions could be tricky to verify in practice.
-In Lemma~\ref{lem:ae}, it is shown that $\Pi$-a.e. geometric convergence is, in a broad sense, as good as Harris ergodicity, so long as the chain's starting distribution is absolutely continuous with respect to~$\Pi$.

-This article also discusses how geometric convergence allows for uncertainty quantification in Monte Carlo estimation in trans-dimensional settings.
-In particular, it studies the construction of simultaneous confidence intervals based on a Monte Carlo sample.
-The study is based on a method developed by \cite{robertson2020assessing} along with works on Markov chain CLT and asymptotic variance estimation.
-A key challenge in trans-dimensional settings is that the asymptotic covariance matrix of a vector-valued Monte Carlo estimator is typically singular.
-This makes existing methods difficult to apply or justify.
-To circumvent the problem, a small amount of random noise is injected into the Monte Carlo estimator to turn the asymptotic covariance matrix non-singular.
-This results in simultaneous confidence intervals that are theoretically correct and practically stable.
+(Despite their name, reversible jump algorithms can often be non-reversible.)

-The theory developed herein is applied to reversible jump MCMC algorithms for two practical Bayesian models: an autoregressive model with Laplace errors and unknown model order, and a probit regression model with variable selection.
-For each algorithm, we establish geometric convergence, and assess the Monte Carlo errors through the construction of simultaneous confidence intervals.
+The theory developed herein is applied to reversible jump MCMC algorithms for three practical Bayesian models: a probit regression model with variable selection, a Gaussian mixture model with unknown number of components, and an autoregressive model with Laplace errors and unknown model order.
+Among these algorithms, only one is assuredly reversible.
+For each algorithm, we demonstrate geometric convergence.
+Enabled by geometric ergodicity, we also conduct Monte Carlo uncertainty assessments.

-This work focuses on the case where the number of models is finite.
-Many model selection problems fall into this category \citep[see, e.g.,][]{green1995reversible,troughton1998reversible,chevallier2022reversible}, although problems like spatial point processes do not.

 Finally, it must be emphasized that verifying geometric ergodicity is but one of the first steps towards fully understanding the convergence behavior of an MCMC algorithm.
 A chain being geometrically convergent does not ensure that it has a fast convergence rate.
 While this work does provide a quantitative convergence rate bound, calculating the quantities involved in the bound can be practically challenging.
 Obtaining sharp estimates for the convergence rate remains an open problem for most practical trans-dimensional MCMC algorithms.